keras/webtych/docs/project-plan.md

 **Emission**: When a destroy or impact event fires, the CPU writes an emission command to a small emission buffer: `{ position, count, color_id, effect_type, velocity_spread }`.
 The particle update compute pass reads these, atomically allocates from a free-list (atomic counter on the pool), and initializes new particles.

 **Update pass** (`particle_update.wgsl`):
-1. For each active particle, sample the fluid velocity texture at the particle's grid-space position.
+1. For each active particle, sample the macroscopic velocity buffer at the particle's grid-space position.
 2. Blend the fluid velocity into the particle velocity (configurable coupling strength — full coupling makes particles drift with smoke, low coupling keeps them ballistic with just a nudge).
 3. Apply gravity, drag.
 4. Integrate position (Euler is fine for visual particles).